mappconnect/mapp-connect-client-js/README.md

 mcc.sendUser("{\"email\":\"test@xx.xx\"}");

-Each operation can be triggered by sendXxxx method on the client, for now each of them expects the full JSON payload to be provided as an argument.
+Each operation can be triggered by sendXxxx method on the client, for now each of them expects the full JSON payload to be provided as an argument:

 *Email

 *Sms

 *Push

 *Transaction

 *Automation

-Check list of API's in right menu to check required fields for every event.
+# Check list of API's in right menu to check required fields for every event.